slaclab/sdf-docs/accounts-and-access.md

 If you do not have a SLAC Windows account, you can...

 - If you already have a SLAC Unix account, you can request one automatically one through [Accounts Portal](https://oraweb.slac.stanford.edu/apex/slac/f?p=136).
 You may have to wait upto an hour for some of the backend systems to verify your account.
-- You SLAC sponsor can request a SLAC Windows account at: https://slacprod.servicenowservices.com/it_services?id=sc_cat_item&sys_id=17176b676ff12100aae0c6012e3ee4f7&sysparm_category=d65827c46fd921009c4235af1e3ee434 (SLAC login required)
+- Your SLAC sponsor can request a SLAC Windows account at: https://slacprod.servicenowservices.com/it_services?id=sc_cat_item&sys_id=17176b676ff12100aae0c6012e3ee4f7&sysparm_category=d65827c46fd921009c4235af1e3ee434 (SLAC login required)

 ## How do I log onto SDF?